Frequently Asked Questions

 Q. DO BIKES REQUIRE ASSEMBLY?

-- Assembly is very basic and in most cases, it takes approximately 10 minutes or less and requires a tool supplied or no tools.
-However, you’ll find the bike assembly to be straightforward with an instruction manual, in every bike box and a copy in our Assembly Guide.
+- Assembly is very quick; in most cases, it takes approximately 10 minutes or less and any tools needed are provided in the box.
+However, you’ll find the bike assembly straightforward, with an instruction manual found in every bike box and a copy or watch the videos – Assembly Guides.

 If you are uncomfortable with the idea of assembling your bike, any local bike shop can assist you for a small nominal fee.